adnan1306/adnan1306.github.io/_pages/about.md

 * I am a PhD student at the Vector Institute and the University of Calgary, supervised by [Dr. Yani Ioannou](https://yani.ai/) and [Dr. Rahul Krishnan](https://www.cs.toronto.edu/~rahulgk/).
 * My research goal is to make large foundational models, such as LLMs, smaller and efficient.
 Currently, my work focuses on developing efficient training methods for Sparse Neural Networks.
 I am also interested in understanding the training dynamics of (Sparse) Neural Networks, weight/permutation symmetries of Deep Neural Networks, and their effect on optimization and developing a better understanding of the loss landscape.
-Previously, I worked on Neural Tangent Kernel to better understand Shorcut Learning in Neural Networks.
+Previously, I worked on Neural Tangent Kernel to better understand Shortcut Learning in Neural Networks.
 * My research is supported by NSERC, Borealis AI, Digital Research Alliance of Canada and Killiam Fellowship.
 * I received my Bachelor’s Degree in Electronics & Electrical Engineering from the Indian Institute of Technology Guwahati and a MASc degree from the University of Waterloo.

 # Academic Services:
-* Reviewer: ICLR 2021-25, UAI 2022-24), NeurIPS 2022-25, CVPR 2023-25, ICCV 2023-24.
+* Reviewer: ICLR 2021-25, UAI 2022-24, NeurIPS 2022-25, CVPR 2023-25, ICCV 2023-24.
 * Co-host of Self-Supervised Learning reading group at Vector Institute.
 Feel free to reach out if you're interested in joining the reading group.
 * Student mentorship: Rohan Jain (MASc), Tejas Pote (2023 Summer Intern), Nahush Lele (2023 Summer Intern).